Bachelor of Nursing (Advanced)

 There are inherent requirements for this course that you must meet in order to complete your course and graduate.
 Make sure you read and understand the requirements for this course online.

-Students who are likely to attract an ATAR of more than 90 may apply for admission via UAC or transfer as a post UWS Year 1 Bachelor of Nursing student with a GPA of greater than 5.5.
+Students who are likely to attract an ATAR of more than 90 may apply for admission via UAC or transfer as a post Western Sydney University Year 1 Bachelor of Nursing student with a GPA of greater than 5.5.

 Applications from Australian and New Zealand citizens and holders of permanent resident visas must be made via the Universities Admissions Centre (UAC).